 Note: If you want exceptionally crispy breading that is almost guaranteed not to fall off your chicken cutlets, do this: Dredge your cutlets in this order – Egg Wash, Flour, Egg wash, Panko Mixture.
 Once breaded, place them on a baking sheet and refrigerate them for 30 minutes before continuing to the next step.

-Heat olive oil and 1 TBSP butter in a large skillet over medium heat and gently stir.
+Heat vegetable oil and 2 TBSP butter in a large skillet over medium heat and gently stir.
 Add cutlet to skillet and fry 3-4 minutes on each side until golden brown.
 Repeat with remaining cutlets.

 Note: You can fry more than one at a time, but you’ll probably need to work in batches – every time a cutlet is added to the skillet, it will reduce the over-all temperature, which will hinder browning and increase the possibility of soaking the breading in oil rather than frying it.
 I’ve found that 3-4 cutlets at a time is a good number, depending on their size.
 You may also need to add more fat to the pan between batches; this is also okay.
 If you do, try to keep the olive oil-to-butter ratio at roughly 1:1.